brockero/brockero.github.io/README.md

 - Updated grid system in page, including nested rows
 - Updated CSS for text formatting on Resume page to account for large amount of text
 - Lots of lorem text right now on the Resume page to look at layout with actual content
+- Re-added link to Medium blog in navigation

 #2016-10-20
 - Style updates across pages